epsilon537/boxlambda/docs/terms-and-abbreviations.md

 - **BSS**: Block Starting Symbol.
 Portion of an object file or executable holding zero-initialized data.

+- **CoCoTB**: An open-source coroutine-based cosimulation testbench environment for verifying VHDL and SystemVerilog RTL using Python.
+See [https://www.cocotb.org/](https://www.cocotb.org/).

 - **Code Segment**: Portion of an object file or executable holding executable instructions.

 - **Console**: The physical terminal consisting of a screen, a keyboard, and optionally a mouse.
 Console I/O means input/output from/to these physically attached devices.